dynamsoft-docs/document-viewer-docs/features/viewers/perspectiveviewer.md

     container: document.getElementById("viewer")
 });

-perspectiveViewer.openDocument("docUid"); // Open a document which has pages.
+perspectiveViewer.openDocument("docUid"); // Open a document which has pages
 ```

 ## Quadrilateral selection